 Siphesihle November.
 Photo by Karolina Kuras.

 Siphesihle November was born in Zolani, South Africa and trained at Canada’s National Ballet School.
-Mr. November joined The National Ballet of Canada as a member of the Corps de Ballet in 2017 and was promoted to Second Soloist in 2019.
+Mr. November joined The National Ballet of Canada as a member of the Corps de Ballet in 2017 and was promoted to First Soloist in 2020.

 “25 to Watch: Siphesihle November… His buoyant jump and clean lines were honed at Canada’s National Ballet School, but he possesses a charisma that comes from his early years dancing to kwaito”

-Mr. November recently made his debut as Lewis Carroll/White Rabbit in Alice’s Adventures in Wonderland.
-He has danced such roles as Bluebird in The Sleeping Beauty and Puck in The Dream and in such ballets as The Nutcracker, The Winter’s Tale, Nijinsky, Anna Karenina, The Four Seasons, The Vertiginous Thrill of Exactitude, Emergence, Being and Nothingness, Paz de la Jolla, Night and The Dreamers Ever Leave You.
+Most recently, Mr. November performed a featured role in Crystal Pite’s Dora Mavor Moore Award-winning Angels’ Atlas and made his debut as Benvolio in Romeo and Juliet.
+He has danced such roles as Bluebird in The Sleeping Beauty, Lewis Carroll/White Rabbit in Alice’s Adventures in Wonderland and Puck in The Dream and in such ballets as The Nutcracker, Giselle, The Winter’s Tale, Nijinsky, Anna Karenina, The Four Seasons, The Vertiginous Thrill of Exactitude, Chroma, Angels’ Atlas, Emergence, Chaconne, Etudes, Being and Nothingness, Paz de la Jolla, Night, Orpheus Alive and The Dreamers Ever Leave You.

 In 2019, Mr. November won The International Competition for The Erik Bruhn Prize.